rohzzn/overthewire/README.md

 Level 10 - Level 11:
 <br>
-The password for the next level is stored in the file data.txt next to the word millionth
+The password for the next level is stored in the file data.txt, which contains base64 encoded data
 ```
 ssh bandit10@bandit.labs.overthewire.org -p 2220
 Password: truKLdjsbJ5g7yyJ2X2R0o3a5HQJFuLk